Welcome to Ray provider documentation!¶

 Monitoring: Track Ray job progress through Airflow’s user interface.

-Dependency management: Define and manage dependencies between Ray jobs and other tasks in DAGs.
+Dependency management: Define and manage dependencies between Ray jobs and other tasks in Airflow DAGs.

 Resource allocation: Run Ray jobs alongside other task types within a single pipeline.